MrBartusek/ClashCalendar/README.md

 ![build](https://img.shields.io/github/checks-status/MrBartusek/ClashCalendar/master) [![Total alerts](https://img.shields.io/lgtm/alerts/g/MrBartusek/ClashCalendar.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/MrBartusek/ClashCalendar/alerts/)

 [Clash Calendar](https://dokurno.dev/ClashCalendar/) is easy to use website that integrates [League Of Legends](https://www.leagueoflegends.com/) clashes into [Google Calendar](https://calendar.google.com/calendar).
-You can select calendar for any region and any tier and it will be updated with past, current and upcoming clashes.
+You can select calendar for any region and any tier.
+It will be updated with past, current and upcoming clashes.
 No setup required!
 Just select a tier and region that you are typically playing and click *Add to Google Calendar*.

 ## Website